 When to Apply

 We offer rolling admission, so you can apply and be accepted at any time.
-However, there are recommended deadlines if you are seeking admission for a specific semester.
+However, there are recommended deadlines if you are seeking admission for a specific term.

 We will begin reviewing your application as soon as we receive all application materials.
 Admissions decisions are usually made within two to three weeks.
 We give you the option to take up to two courses before applying to a degree program.
 If you want to count those courses toward a degree, you must apply by the end of the second graduate-level course.